Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Related Work

 Beyond trust, research also reveals mixed attitudes toward the social qualities of AI-generated text.
-Some studies find that AI is perceived as less caring, warm, or empathetic than humans, particularly in sensitive contexts like health communication~\cite{rubin2025comparing, wang2025chatgpt}.
+Some studies find that AI generation in communicative scenarios can trigger an ``Uncanny Valley effect'', eliciting discomfort~\cite{radivojevic2024human, yin2024ai}.
+Others indicate that AI is perceived as less caring, warm, or empathetic than humans, particularly in sensitive contexts like health communication~\cite{rubin2025comparing, wang2025chatgpt}.
 Conversely, other studies show that AI-generated content can be rated as equal or even superior to human-authored text, especially when qualities like efficiency and accuracy are valued~\cite{ayers2023comparing, ovsyannikova2025third}.

 One factor that may explain these divergent findings is people's prior experience and familiarity with AI.
 Regular users may view AI authorship as beneficial~\cite{mahmud2024decoding}, while less experienced individuals might perceive it as cold, inauthentic or inadequate~\cite{li2024does}.
 Together, these findings suggest that AI disclosure has multifaceted effects, influencing not only trust in the author but also perceptions of warmth, competence, and empathy.